Connecting to RCP

 # Your terminal

-runai config cluster rcp-caas
+runai config cluster rcp-caas-prod

 runai login